nahanez22/Drag-and-Drop/README.md

 # Drag-and-Drop

 Practicing Drag and Drop

 This application allows you to drag a piece of the puzzle to the trash can so that it can be deleted.

   Architecture;
-  # node js
+  # Node js
-  # javascript
+  # JavaSript
   #HTML
   #CCS